-Whilst the covenant quality of the client counterpart will generally be of a high standing (due to the public, quasigovernmental status of the bodies that are the procuring agencies) and will always be considered in isolation, the Company benefits from a diversity of procuring clients across the portfolio.
+Whilst the covenant quality of the client counterpart will generally be of a high standing (due to the public, quasi-governmental status of the bodies that are the procuring agencies) and will always be considered in isolation, the Company benefits from a diversity of procuring clients across the portfolio.
+The charts in Section 2.6 - Investment Portfolio shows the breakdown of the ten largest investments (and the balance) in terms of weighting relative to the overall value of the portfolio, which acts as a good proxy for illustrating the spread of risk.
 As a consequence, the impact of any single client default to the overall Group is considered small.
-In the specific case of the Group's Health projects and their NHS Trust clients, each project company also benefits from a 'Deed of Safeguard' or similar with the UK Government, whereby the project Company is not left unpaid if an NHS Trust fails to perform its obligations under the contract (for example if the Trust became insolvent).
+In the specific case of the Group's Health projects and their NHS Trust clients, each project company also benefits from a 'Deed of Safeguard' or similar with the UK Government, whereby the project company is not left unpaid if an NHS Trust fails to perform its obligations under the contract (for example if the Trust became insolvent).